Krestmilli/social-media-addiction-dashboard/README.md

 ---

 ### 🧠 2.
-Diagnostic – Why is it happening?
+Why is it happening?

-We dug deeper to *understand the causes behind patterns*:
+I dug deeper to *understand the causes behind patterns*:

 - *High addiction scores in younger students* likely due to:
   - Peer pressure